adinramaadin/Python_Project-1_ESDM/README.md

 - **Limitations**:
-  - This analysis oes **NOT** use advanced simulation models due to data and resource constraints.
+  - This analysis does **NOT** use advanced simulation models due to data and resource constraints.
 Instead, the findings rely on regression statistics and trend analysis.

 ### 🛠️ **Tech Stack**